aviR98/aviR98/README.md

 > deeply focused on my company's private repositories at Taqtics & Exalogic, leading a 4-member
 > mobile team and shipping production-grade features daily.
 Most of my real work lives
 > behind private repos.
 This profile is now being actively updated to reflect my
-> skills and personal projects.
-Stay tuned! 🚀
+> skills and personal projects.🚀

 ---